sivasamyk/logtrail/README.md

  - display_timestamp_format - Format to display the timestamp in Event Viewer.
 For list of valid value refer [here](http://momentjs.com/docs/#/displaying/)
  - fields - Edit this parameter to map the event fields in ES to logtrail fields
     - timestamp - maps to @timestamp field inserted by logstash.
 This will be used for querying internally.
 Logtrail recommends @timestamp to be stored in UTC in ES.
-    - display_timestamp - the formatted timestamp displayed in the events view.
-By default mapped to @timestamp
     - hostname - hostname from where the events were received.
 Also used by hostname filter
     - program - program that generated this event.
     - message - actual event message.
 This field will be used by search.